Yarflam/ms_semantic/README.md

 ## How can I improve it ?

-Simple, you have to remove the endpoint in the docker-compose file and restart it.
+Simple, you have to remove the line "/bin/bash /home/pysemantic" in the entrypoint.

 If you wan't to debugging the python script :

-> $ docker exec pysemantic bash /home/pysemantic.sh
+> $ docker exec pysemantic /bin/bash /home/pysemantic.sh

 ## How can I offer you a coffee ?